marticliment/Widgets-for-UniGetUI/README.md

 This repository contains the code of a set of Windows Widgets that can be used to interact with UniGetUI (formerly WingetUI).
 The widgets can be displayed on the **Windows Widgets** pane and/or on **Dev Home**.

-Please note that the widgets are **ONLY** compatible with Windows 11
+Please note that the widgets are **ONLY** compatible with Windows 10 and 11

 Currently, the widgets allow viewing available updates, updating specific packages and bulk-updating everything.
 A widget for each Package Manager is available, as well as a widget that will list every available package without source distinction.